treloiii/validez/README.md

 ```
 In internals, `Validators` will extract validator for target object and call `validate` method.

+All available validators can be founded in `validez.lib.annotation.validators` package
+with all required documentation.

 ### Validating composite objects

 Composite objects will be validated by default, if type of this object also marked with